-\item Expert recoverable states $\mathbf{E'}$: this models the agent getting off from the edge of the cliff to a safe slope.
+\item Expert recoverable states $\mathbf{E'}$: this models the agent driving outside the edge of the cliff in a safe slope.
 When in $\mathbf{E'}$, taking the expert action allows the agent to return to a uniformly sampled state in $\mathbf{E}$.
-Taking a wrong action from $\mathbf{E'}$ leads to $\mathbf{B'}:= \{\mathbf{b'}\}$ (e.g., rest area).
+Taking a wrong action from $\mathbf{E'}$ leads to reaching a recoverable state $\mathbf{b'}$ (e.g., rest area).

 \item Recoverable state $\mathbf{B'} = \cbr{ \mathbf{b'} }$: Not knowing how to act in $\mathbf{b'}$ will result in the agent getting trapped in $\mathbf{b'}$ for the episode.

 \end{itemize}